Sub-Modular Node Design

 g.connect_by_name( custom_init, init )

-Finally, we would parameterize the order of the init step to include the new input script:
+Finally, we would parameterize the order of the init node to include the new input script:

 order = init.get_param( 'order' )